Adelost/javascript-serialization-benchmark/README.md

 ```

 This wrapped struct array is the final payload that is used in the benchmark unless specified otherwise.

 This further gives an advantage to some formats over JSON as duplicate information such as field names can be encoded more efficiently in a schema.

-To those interested there exists an extra result section with results marked as `(unmapped)` that uses the original unmapped array of arrays data to compare against.

 ### Precautions

 Each appended element in the growing array is modified slightly so that all elements are unique.
 This is to prevent unpredictable object reuse that could impact measurements.

 It was also discovered that some libraries can considerable impact the performance of other libraries when measured in the same running process.
-To prevent this (and to get reproducable results) all measurements in the results section has been taken with each implementation running in an isolated Node.js process.
+To prevent this (and to get reproducable results) all measurements in the results section has been measured with each implementation running in an isolated Node.js process.

+### Unmapped data

+It should be noted that the time to convert the unmapped data to the mapped structs is excluded from all measurements in the benchmark.
+Although unmeasured in this article, mapping the data would probably neglect many performance benefit of the selected format and as such, if your application internally uses a similar data representation to the unmapped data you probably want to pick a serialization format that supports its unmapped form.

+However, the unmapped formated is more compact (at the cost of readability) and contains less redundant information that could improve serialization performance.
+To those interested there exists an extra result section with results marked as `(unmapped)` that uses the original unmapped array of arrays data to compare against the performance of the mapped array.

 ### Hardware